 I’m not talking what people seem to think of when they think of Jamaica.
-We all have jobs, things to do, and we’re not in this fake White Rasta Surfing in St. Thomas lifestyle ALTHOUGH that does exist in Jamaica, it’s just not everyone.
+We all have jobs, things to do, we aren’t all on the beach all day unfortunately.
 I’m talking a life where we aren’t stumbling over ourselves doing work to earn more money to spend more money!
 Where I wouldn’t have to be writing this whilst looking up at my white board at my to-do list and subconsciously calculating what to do and in what order.
 No one yesterday at the Jerk Centre was checking the time or tapping their feet waiting for their food so they could rush back to finish their work at home.
 On the drive home there were even people who were just parked beside the beach just…doing nothing.

 Chilling.
 Talking.
 Watching the waves.

 Who knows how long they were there?
 I know how gorgeous the beach is in the night so they could’ve stayed all night.
 I started to feel a little jealous to be honest as I remembered that the second we got in we needed to catch the supermarket before it closed…the list goes on.
 Then my friend said,